aliasrobotics/RVD/README.md

 Feel free to contact us if you have any requests of feedaback at **contact[at]aliasrobotics[dot]com**

 ### Automatic pings for manufacturers
 By default, new vulnerabilities are reported to manufacturers and/or open source projects however other flaws aren't.
-Alias Robotics can inform manufacturers directly when weaknesses are reported.
+Alias Robotics can inform manufacturers directly when bugs are reported.
 If you're interested in this service, contact **contact[at]aliasrobotics[dot]com**.

 ## Appendices

-### Appendix A: Vulnerabilities, weaknesses, bugs and more
+### Appendix A: Vulnerabilities, bugs, bugs and more
 #### Research on terminology
 [Commonly](https://en.wikipedia.org/wiki/Software_bug):
 - A **software `bug`** is an error, flaw, failure or fault in a computer program or system that causes it to produce an incorrect or unexpected result, or to behave in unintended ways.

 According to [CWE](https://cwe.mitre.org/about/faq.html#A.2):
-- **software `weaknesses`** are errors (bugs) that can lead to software vulnerabilities.
+- **software `bugs`** are errors (bugs) that can lead to software vulnerabilities.
 - **software `vulnerability`** is a mistake in software that can be directly used by a hacker to gain access to a system or network.

 Moreover, according to [CVE page](https://cve.mitre.org/about/faqs.html#what_is_vulnerability):
-- A `vulnerability` is a `weakness` in the computational logic (e.g., code) found in software and some hardware components (e.g., firmware) that, when exploited, results in a negative impact to confidentiality, integrity or availability (more [here](https://cve.mitre.org/about/terminology.html)).
+- A `vulnerability` is a `bug` in the computational logic (e.g., code) found in software and some hardware components (e.g., firmware) that, when exploited, results in a negative impact to confidentiality, integrity or availability (more [here](https://cve.mitre.org/about/terminology.html)).
 - An `exposure` is a system configuration issue or a mistake in software that allows access to information or capabilities that can be used by a hacker as a stepping-stone into a system or network.

 [ISO/IEC 27001](https://www.iso.org/isoiec-27001-information-security.html) defines only vulnerability:
-- **(robot) vulnerability**: weakness of an asset or control that can be exploited by one or more threats
+- **(robot) vulnerability**: bug of an asset or control that can be exploited by one or more threats

 #### Discussion and interpretation

 From the definitions above, it seems reasonable to associate use interchangeably `bugs` and `flaws` when referring to security issues.
-In addition, the word `weakness` seems applicable to any flaw that might turn into a `vulnerability` however it must be noted that (from the text above) a `vulnerability` "must be exploited").
-Based on this a clear difference can be established classifiying flaws with potential to be exploitable as `weaknesses` and flaws exploitable as `vulnerabilities`.
+In addition, the word `bug` seems applicable to any flaw that might turn into a `vulnerability` however it must be noted that (from the text above) a `vulnerability` "must be exploited").
+Based on this a clear difference can be established classifiying flaws with potential to be exploitable as `bugs` and flaws exploitable as `vulnerabilities`.
 Ortogonal to this appear `exposures` which refer to misconfigurations that allows attackers to establish an attack vector in a system.

 Based in all of the above, we interpret and make the following assumptions for RVD:
 - unless specified, all `flaws` are "security flaws" (an alternative could be a quality bug)
 - `flaw` and `bug` refer to the same thing and can be used interchangeably
-- `weakness` is a flaw with potential to be exploited (but unconfirmed its exploitability)
+- `bug` is a flaw with potential to be exploited (but unconfirmed its exploitability)
-- `vulnerability` is a weakness that is exploitable.
+- `vulnerability` is a bug that is exploitable.
 - `exposure` is a configuration error or mistake in software that *without leading to exploitation*, leaks relevant information that empowers an attacker.

 ### Appendix B: How does RVD relate to CVE, the CVE List and the NVD?

 Some definitions:
-- `Robot Vulnerability Database (RVD)` is a database for robot vulnerabilities and weaknesses that aims to record and categorize flaws that apply to robot and robot components.
+- `Robot Vulnerability Database (RVD)` is a database for robot vulnerabilities and bugs that aims to record and categorize flaws that apply to robot and robot components.
 RVD was created as a community-contributed and open archive of robot security flaws.
 It was originally created and sponsored by Alias Robotics.
 - `Common Vulnerabilities and Exposures (CVE)` List CVE® is an archive (dictionary according to the official source) of entries—each containing an identification number, a description, and at least one public reference—for publicly known cybersecurity vulnerabilities.
 CVE contains vulnerabilities and exposures and is sponsored by the U.S. Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA).
 It is **not** a database (see [official information](https://cve.mitre.org/about/faqs.html)).
 CVE List *feeds* vulnerability databases (such as the National Vulnerability Database (NVD)) with its entries and also acts as an aggregator of vulnerabilities and exposures reported at NVD.
 - `U.S. National Vulnerability Database (NVD)` is the U.S. government repository of standards based vulnerability management data.
 It presents an archive with vulnerabilities, each with their corresponding CVE identifiers.
 NVD gets fed by the CVE List and then builds upon the information included in CVE Entries to provide enhanced information for each entry such as fix information, severity scores, and impact ratings.